 does remain have a stiffer feel than the

 rest of the towel.

-repeated washing and use, this cutaway
+repeated washing and use, tear-away

-stitches.
-Because the sheer mesh
+because the mesh

 stabilizer is soft and light, this

-design has a more flexible feel overall
+towel has a more flexible feel overall

 than the one stitched with tearaway